 Even with a certification, you need to know the rules when it comes to health claims.
 For example, you might offer a "heart-healthy diet" meal plan, but you can't tell a client that you're treating her heart disease directly through nutrition.
 It can be a subtle distinction, but an important one.
 You're offering recommendations for nutritional changes, but not treatment for medical conditions.

-In general, it’s best to stick to nutritional steps that can be beneficial, rather than emphasizing any specific outcomes.
+In general, it’s best to stick to giving nutritional advice that can be beneficial, rather than emphasizing any specific outcomes.
 For instance, you can advise a client to add more vegetables and lean proteins to a meal plan, and even suggest fish oil or probiotics, but be cautious when you say that these can help reduce inflammation, solve joint pain, or improve chronic digestive issues.

 To learn more about AFPA’s certification programs, visit our programs site.